RobertAcatrinei123/appointment-manager/README.md

   method.

 ### Seminar 3
-For the problem defined at Seminar 2 do the following (see the UML diagram below):

 - [x] The identifiable entity must be generic.
 - [x] The classes corresponding to doctor and patient must implement the Comparable interface.
 - [x] Define a generic interface IRepository, which provides all necessary operations for a repository.